1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals who wish to deepen their expertise in threat assessment and risk management, with a particular focus on understanding the relationship between major mental disorders and potential violence.
-It is intended for those seeking to enhance their clinical understanding and practical skills in assessing and managing risk across a range of professional roles.
+This training is designed for mental health and allied professionals who specialize in threat assessment and risk management, with a particular focus on understanding the relationship between major mental disorders and potential violence.
+It is intended for those seeking to deepen their clinical understanding and practical skills in assessing and managing risk in diverse professional roles.

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals at varying levels of experience in assessing and managing violence risk in individuals with major mental disorders.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with violence risk assessment and management in individuals with major mental disorders.

 • Practice Setting